County of Marin Health and Human Services

 People who have job-related or recreational exposure to infected animals, including wild birds, poultry, and dairy cows, are at greater risk of being exposed to H5N1 bird flu.
 People at higher risk should:

-• Follow all CDC recommendations for worker protection to reduce the risk of infection
+• Follow all CalOSHA recommendations for worker protection to reduce the risk of infection

-• Call your health care provider if you feel sick.
+• Call your healthcare provider if you experience any symptoms of illness.
 Symptoms of H5N1 bird flu can include red or watery eyes, cough, sore throat, and fever.

-The California Department of Public Health has also created educational fliers for agricultural workers and animal care providers about H5N1 bird flu.
-Please access the PDF here:
+The California Department of Public Health has also created educational fliers for agricultural workers and animal care providers about H5N1 bird flu:

 Additional Resources